katydecorah/katydecorah.github.io/code/_posts/2013-12-06-heroes-queue.md

 ## Format > Conditional formatting

 Before this project, I had known about a cool feature in Google Spreadsheets, _conditional formatting_.
 You can set conditions in the spreadsheet to style a cell based on a string or digit.
-If there is a match then the background color or font color of that cell will change according to your rule.
+When the condition is matched, then the background color or font color of that cell will change according to your rule.

 {% include img.html src='2013-12-06-heroes-queue-0.png' alt='Conditional Formatting' class='img-half' %}